snehadiwan04/cds-exp-9/README.md

 VS Code

 ### 1. *Declaring a Pointer*
-A pointer is declared by specifying the type of the data it points to, followed by an asterisk (*), and then the pointer variable name.
+A pointer is declared by specifying the type of data it points to, followed by an asterisk (*), and then the pointer variable name.

 ```
 int* ptr;   // Pointer to an integer